 - Poisoning prevention and the role of regulation and legislation as effective tools to promote this, particularly in the workplace.

 - Environmental toxicology including the basic principles of mass incidents including logistics of resource management and decontamination.

 - The role of poison control centers as well as their financing and management.

 - Educational skills particularly oral, visual, and written communication.

-Diversity of experience is obtained by rotations and involvement at diverse clinical sites; GW SMHS, Children’s National Health System, National Capital Poison Center (NCPC), Uniformed Services of the Health Sciences (USU), District of Columbia Medical Examiner.
+Diversity of experience is obtained by rotations and involvement at diverse clinical sites; GW SMHS, Children’s National Health System, National Capital Poison Center (NCPC), District of Columbia Medical Examiner.
 There will be ample opportunity for the fellow to expand their exposure into areas of specific interest including; public health, health policy, HAZMAT.

-Fellows will spend 9 months the first year and 10 months the second year at the NCPC.
-They will spend 2 months each year at USUHS and one month during the first year at SMHS.
-They will participate in Occupation and Environmental Clinic at Children’s National Health System.
+Fellows will spend 10-11 months the first year and 11-12 months the second year at the NCPC.
+They will participate in Medical Toxicology Clinic at MedStar Georgetown University Hospital.

 The curriculum will follow the “Core Content for Medical Toxicology”, published in February 2004 (Wax, Ford, Bond et. al. The core content of medical toxicology.
 Ann Emerg Med 2004;43:209-214;

 Fellows may use coursework in the Milken Institute School of Public Health completed during the Fellowship towards a Masters in Public Health or in the Graduate Certificate Program in Environmental and Occupational Health.